In the UK and Ireland

 - Community - debt advice, unemployment, isolation

 Your support allows us to respond to the people who need us most.
-Across the UK and the Republic of Ireland, we:
+Across the UK and Ireland, we:

 - Provide over 3,000 places every night in 82 lifehouses